Wally869/Buttons-Group-Unity/README.md

 This asset was created and tested on 2019.3.0f3 Personal with the Standard Rendering Pipeline.

-I don't think there will be any issues with other versions, but if you encounter a problem please create an issue/pr.
+I don't think there will be any issues with other versions, but if you encounter a problem please create an issue/pr so I can check it out.

 ## What is a Buttons Group?